Emanuel Pastreich

-Emanuel Pastreich (born October 16, 1964) is an American professor, director, and polyglot who is an international relations expert and serves as the president of the Asia Institute, a think tank with offices in Washington DC, Tokyo, Seoul and Hanoi.
+Emanuel Pastreich (born October 16, 1964) is an American professor, director, and polyglot who is an international relations expert and serves as the president of The Asia Institute, a think tank with offices in Washington DC, Tokyo, Seoul, and Hanoi.

-Pastreich was briefly an independent candidate for president of the United States 2020.
-In September 2023, Pastreich officially became a candidate for the Green Party’s presidential nomination in September, 2024 but had to abandon the campaign for the Green nomination because of a failure to gain financial support within the party.
+Pastreich was briefly an independent candidate for president of the United States in 2020.
+In September 2023, Pastreich officially became a candidate for the Green Party's presidential nomination for 2024 but had to abandon the campaign for the Green nomination because of a failure to gain financial support within the party.
 However, he has continued his candidacy as an Independent.
 He currently serves as director of the Center for Truth Politics at Green Liberty.
 Trained as a scholar of Asian studies, Pastreich writes on both East Asian classical literature and current issues in international relations and technology in multiple languages.

 He is fluent in Chinese, Japanese, and Korean and has stressed the importance of Asia for the United States in his political writings.

 Early life and education

-Pastreich was born in Nashville, Tennessee on October 16, 1964 to symphony manager Peter Pastreich and painter Marie Louise Rouff..
+Pastreich was born in Nashville, Tennessee, on October 16, 1964, to symphony manager Peter Pastreich and painter Marie Louise Rouff.
 He attended Lowell High School in San Francisco, graduating in 1983.

 He began his studies at Yale University, graduating with a B.A. in Chinese in 1987.
 He studied abroad at National Taiwan University in 1985.

 Pastreich obtained an M.A. in comparative literature at the University of Tokyo in 1991, where he wrote the master's dissertation entirely in Japanese.
 He then received a Ph.D. in East Asian studies from Harvard University in 1998.